Table of Contents

 This verse gives me such confidence that even though we have endured the pain of toxic relationships, we can and will heal and be more resilient.

 3. “You are my hiding place; you will protect me from trouble and surround me with songs of deliverance.”– Psalm 32:7

 This is a statement of faith in God’s protection, deliverance, and comfort that comes from trusting in Him and the Word of God.

 It can provide us with reassurance that, in times of difficulty or danger, we can and should find refuge in God.

 4. “The Lord is near to the brokenhearted and saves those who are crushed in spirit.”– Psalm 34:18

 The promise of God’s closeness and comfort is conveyed to those who are suffering emotionally and spiritually.
 It provides assurance of God’s empathy, presence, and active support during times of emotional suffering and heartbreak.

-The difficulty often builds perseverance in us and we should turn to the love of God for comfort and peace.
+The difficulty often builds perseverance in us, and we should turn to God’s love for comfort and peace.

 5. “My soul, wait in silence for God only, for my hope is from Him.”– Psalm 62:5

 Psalm 62:5 emphasizes that we should wait patiently and trustingly for God’s action or response, particularly in times of distress or uncertainty.
 It reminds us that God is the ultimate source of hope and deliverance.